-This is actually a PDF invoice containing the buyer and seller details as well as information about the purchase items.
+- A more complex PDF file with a few sophisticatedly formatted tables - an invoice containing the buyer and seller details as well as information about the purchase items.

 Nitro Cloud is a big name in PDF software, so I felt I should start with it.
 The Nitro Cloud online converter can turn your PDFs into Word, Excel, PowerPoint as well as in the opposite direction.
 The result is sent to you by email.